oldgregg89/Mr-Rogers/readme.md

 * Have an internet connection
 * Create a GitHub account
-* Clone this repo to yuor desktop and run npm install to install all dependences.
+* Clone this repo to your desktop and open with visual studio code.

 __

 ## Known Bugs

-_No known bugs_
+_Issues with recognizeing double digits (fixed)_

 ## Specs